 Zanzibar The Spice Island

-Zanzibar is an island about 23 miles off the East African Coast.
-Its very name evokes romantic associations – smell of spices, images of narrow streets, Arab chests, carved doors, coral reefs.
+Zanzibar The Spice Island is an island about 23 miles off the East African Coast.
+Its very name evokes romantic associations – the smell of spices, images of narrow streets, Arab chests, carved doors, coral reefs.
 It is a tourists paradise, with tranquil, warm tropical waters, many miles of beautiful sandy beaches on the Indian Ocean.

-On these shores passed explorers like Burton, Speke, Livingstone, and Vasco da Gama in 1502 enroute to India.
-Zanzibar has a rich and ancient past, having been the center for travelers sailing from distant lands of the Middle East by dhows.
+On these shores passed explorers like Burton, Speke, Livingstone, and Vasco da Gama in 1502 en route to India.
+Zanzibar has a rich and ancient past, having been the centre for travellers sailing from distant lands of the Middle East by dhows.

-Zanzibar was once the main trading center for the whole of East Africa.
+Zanzibar was once the main trading centre for the whole of East Africa.
 Due to the generally slower pace of life, its tranquillity has survived.
-Zanzibar can be reached from Dar Es Salaam either by 30 minutes air flight or 1 1/4 hour hydrofoil or catamaran ride.
+Zanzibar The Spice Island can be reached from Dar Es Salaam either by 30 minutes air flight or 1 1/4 hour hydrofoil or catamaran ride.

-The stone town is a unique architectural and cultural mix that has formed over a millenia of interaction between people from the East African mainland, Arabia, the Persian Gulf, India, China, Portugal and beyond.
-A guided tour may be organised to take you through the narrow twisting gullys into the market where you may catch the fish auction.
+The stone town is a unique architectural and cultural mix that has formed over a millennium of interaction between people from the East African mainland, Arabia, the Persian Gulf, India, China, Portugal and beyond.
+A guided tour may be organised to take you through the narrow twisting gullies into the market where you may catch the fish auction.

 In light of its historical significance and value, the United Nations has declared it as one of the World’s Cultural Heritage sites.
 This has further sparked an architectural restoration effort after many years of neglect.